mikhail-tsennykh/MvcCheckBoxList/README.txt

 		                            // must be of same data type as source data or set to 'NULL' )
 // OR creating strongly typed list for particular property
-@Html.CheckBoxListFor(x => x.Quotation,         // in this case name will be 'Quotation'.
+@Html.CheckBoxListFor(x => x.Quotation,         // each checkbox name will be 'Quotation'.
 It can be set to any
                                                 // property in your view model and its name will be used as
-                                                // a NAME of checkbox list
-	              x => x.Tests,             // ...same as above...
-                      x => x.Id,                // ...same as above...
+                                                // a NAME of each checkbox in the list x => x.Tests,             // ...same as above... x => x.Id,                // ...same as above...
                       x => x.Name,              // ...same as above...
                       x => x.Quotation.Tests)   // ...same as above...

 // full example
-@Html.CheckBoxListFor(x => x.Tests,             // NAME of checkbox list
+@Html.CheckBoxListFor(x => x.Tests,             // NAME of checkbox list (html 'name' property of each checkbox in the list)
                       x => x.Tests,             // data source (list of 'Tests' in our case) x => x.Id,                // field from data source to be used for checkbox VALUE x => x.Name,              // field from data source to be used for checkbox TEXT